FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 ### Undefined Behavior

-**In userspace, undefined behavior crashes your application.
-In kernel space, undefined behavior crashes the entire machine.
-Or worse - it bricks it.**

-You're running in ring 0 with unrestricted hardware access.
-There are no safety rails.
-No process isolation.
-No memory protection.
-No "your application has stopped responding" dialog.
-When you fuck up with UB in kernel mode, you get:
+**Kernel-space undefined behavior has catastrophic consequences.**

+In userspace applications, undefined behavior typically crashes the process.
+The operating system contains the damage through process isolation and memory protection.
+In kernel space, these protections don't exist.

+**Kernel code runs at ring 0 with unrestricted hardware access:**
+- No process isolation
+- No memory protection between kernel components
+- No segmentation faults or exception handlers
+- Direct, unmediated hardware access

+**Consequences of kernel UB:**
-- Instant system crash (triple fault, page fault in interrupt handler)
+- System crash (triple fault, page fault in interrupt handler, general protection fault)
-- Complete hardware lockup
+- Complete hardware lockup requiring power cycle
 - Silent memory corruption across the entire system
-- Exploitable security vulnerabilities with full hardware access
+- Security vulnerabilities with full hardware privileges
-- **Corrupted boot configuration**: Trash the boot sector, partition table, or bootloader and your system won't start
+- Corrupted boot configuration (damaged boot sector, partition table, or bootloader)
-- **Data loss**: With direct memory access, one bad pointer can destroy the filesystem or user data
+- Data loss (bad pointers can destroy filesystem structures or user data)
-- **Hardware misconfiguration**: Write garbage to device registers and you might need to power cycle or reset CMOS

-In a game or text editor, UB means the app crashes and users restart it.
-Annoying but tolerable.
-In an OS, a single undefined behavior is a **death sentence**.
-The entire machine goes down.
-All running applications die.
-Unsaved work is gone.
-(Though if you're a Windows user, you might think weekly BSODs are normal behavior.)

-**These are not "implementation details" - they are bugs that will take down the whole system:**
+- Hardware misconfiguration (incorrect device register programming)

+**In userspace vs kernel space:**
+- **Userspace**: Process terminates, OS recovers, system continues
+- **Kernel**: System crash, all processes terminate, unsaved work lost, potential data corruption

+There is no recovery mechanism.
+There is no debugger popup.
+The system freezes or reboots.

+**Common UB that must be prevented:**
-- Uninitialized variables → Initialize your damn variables
+- Uninitialized variables → Always initialize variables
-- Buffer overflows → Check your bounds (one byte over = kernel panic or worse)
+- Buffer overflows → Check array bounds (even one byte overflow causes system crash)
-- Null pointer dereferences → Check for NULL (no segfault handler will save you)
+- Null pointer dereferences → Validate pointers before dereferencing
-- Signed integer overflow → Use unsigned or check limits
+- Signed integer overflow → Use unsigned types or validate ranges
-- Precision-losing conversions → Cast explicitly and know what you're doing
+- Precision-losing conversions → Cast explicitly and understand truncation behavior

-**The difference between kernel and userspace UB:**
-- **Userspace**: Process terminates, OS cleans up, life goes on
-- **Kernel**: Triple fault, system reset, angry users, data loss

-You don't get exceptions.
-You don't get debugger popups.
-You get a frozen screen or instant reboot.
-Don't write undefined behavior.
+**This is not theoretical.** Every item in this list can and will crash the entire system if it occurs in kernel code.

 ## Type System